Cloth diapers have been around for hundreds of years in one form or another.

 Alternatively, you can even make your own DIY deodorizer using a little distilled white vinegar, or sprinkle some baking soda into your diaper pail every time you change the bag.

 Cloth Diaper Wet Bag

 Wet bag is an alternative to a bulky diaper pail.
 However, you will need to hang them high enough to keep them out of reach from curious pets or toddlers.

 They are very convenient to use as you can simply toss them into the washing machine with the dirty diapers.
 You don’t even need to spend any effort to clean the pails regularly.
 You can even use these waterproof wet bags on-the-go.
 The downside is that this isn’t a hands-free option.
 You’d probably need to use both hands to unzip the bag to throw in the wet diaper.

-Cloth Diaper Sprayer
+Cloth Diaper Toilet Sprayer

 You don’t really need much plumbing skills to attach this high pressure spray to your toilet.

-Use the diaper spray to quickly spray off the poop from the soiled diapers into the toilet directly, before tossing them into the diaper pail or wet bag.
+Use the diaper sprayer to quickly spray off the poop from the soiled diapers into the toilet directly, before tossing them into the diaper pail or wet bag.
 This allows you to clean the soiled cloth diapers without creating a mess in your bathroom or on your hands.

 This is optional, but will certainly make life easier.
 To be honest, it is not that easy to hold onto a dirty diaper and keep it straight while spraying.